Jean M. Biesecker, J.D., MSW

-Ellen J. DeBenedetti M.Ed. has been a mediator since 1990.
-She began her career in mediation at a community mediation center and is now a mediator, trainer and conflict coach in private practice.
-She also mediates for Equal Employment Opportunity Commission, United States Postal Service, PA Department of Education (special education mediations), Key Bridge Foundation (Department of Justice ADA mediations), Transportation Security Administration and U.S. District Court Western Division.
+Ellen has been a mediator since 1990.
+She began her career in mediation at a community mediation center and is now a mediator in private practice.
+She also has mediated for Equal Employment Opportunity Commission, United States Postal Service, PA Department of Education (special education mediations), Key Bridge Foundation (Department of Justice ADA mediations), Transportation Security Administration and U.S. District Court Western Division and the UPMC Intermediation Program.
 From 1997-2010, she was the training coordinator/senior mediator at Dialogue and Resolution Center of CVVC (formerly Pittsburgh Mediation Center), where her primary responsibilities included training in conflict management, mediation, team building and diversity issues, conflict coaching, and mediating some of the more complex and multi-party mediations.

 Ellen has been training mediators since 1992.
 Ellen has taught mediation courses at Duquesne University and California University of PA.
 She designed and taught the original “Methods of Resolving Conflict Course” for the Duquesne University sociology department’s certificate program in conflict resolution and peacemaking.
 She participated in the Pittsburgh Public Schools mediation training, co-authored the “Keys to Peaceful Conflict Resolution” curriculum and taught that curriculum as a volunteer at East Hills Elementary School.
-Ellen is on the boards of the Pennsylvania Council of Mediators and The Mediation Council of Western PA.
+Ellen has been on the boards of the Pennsylvania Council of Mediators, The Mediation Council of Western PA and Just Meditation Pittsburgh.
 She is certified by the Institute for the Study of Conflict Transformation to be a mediator.

 In addition to her career in mediation, Ellen was a special education teacher for 20 years.
 She views mediation as an opportunity for the people involved to have a constructive conversation and to make decisions about the issues that they face.